How To Co-wash Relaxed Hair

 I've been co-washing my relaxed hair for a while now and my hair has really liked it.
 When I first heard about co-washing I had no idea what it was.
 What I learned is co-washing is short for conditioner washing or no-pooing.
 When you co-wash you're cleansing your scalp and hair with a conditioner or cleansing conditioner or cream instead of a shampoo.

 (This post may include affiliate links.
-Should you click an affiliate link and make a purchase I may make a small commission at no extra cost to you.)
+If you click an affiliate link and make a purchase I may make a small commission.)

 1. Select my co-wash